victorjoh/valid-draughts-moves/README.md

 00    20    40    60    80
 ```

-A move is the starting position and the end positing with a dash between, like
+A move is the starting position and the end position with a dash between, like
 `44-35`.
 When a piece is captured, we denote that with an "x" instead of a dash
 like this: `44x26`.
 Each captured piece in a series of captures is denoted with
 an "x", like `71x44x99`.